Churchdown: Nature reserves

-Parts of Churchdown Hill are managed by the Woodland Trust and the Gloucestershire Wildlife Trust and are open freely to the public.
+Parts of Churchdown Hill are managed by the Woodland Trust and are open freely to the public.

 Administrative

-Churchdown is within the parliamentary constituency of Tewkesbury.
+Churchdown is within the parliamentary constituency of North Cotswolds.
 At a local government level, Churchdown is represented as two wards - Churchdown Brookfield (the southern half of Churchdown also known locally as Churchdown Village) and Churchdown St John's (the northern half near St John's church).
 The boundary between the two wards is the A40 Golden Valley Bypass road.
 Prior to Brexit in 2020, it was in the South West Region for the European Parliament.

 Transport and travel

 Churchdown has long benefited from a convenient location along routes between larger settlements.
 The Gloucester and Cheltenham Tramroad brought prosperity to the northern (St John's) end of the village.
 This was succeeded by a road between Cheltenham and Gloucester along a similar route (called Cheltenham Road East as it traverses Churchdown), which was once part of the main trunk road from London to Fishguard.
 This road now provides access to Cheltenham and Gloucester, and also to the M5 via the Golden Valley Bypass section of the A40.
 There are some Segregated Bicycle Paths but there are sections which do not connect with each other and have poor design.